syntaxlexx/laravel-5-messenger/readme.md

 * One to one messaging (private or direct thread)
 * Push messages to view without having to refresh the page
 * Have a maximum number of participants in a thread/conversation

+## Crowdfunding
+It's also possible to support the project on [Patreon](https://www.patreon.com/lexxyungcarter) or by buying products and merchandise at [Marketplace](https://marketplace.acelords.space).

+This funding is used for maintaining the project and adding new features into Code Style plus other open-source repositories.

 ## Installation (Laravel 4.x - no longer actively supported)
 Installation instructions for Laravel 4 can be [found here](https://github.com/cmgmyr/laravel-messenger/tree/v1).